 It is found on tall trees in flocks in city as well as in villages.
 It is also commonly found in the fruit trees, ripe crops and in jungles.
 Gregarious with loud voices.
 Feeds on fruits and crops.

-General Characteristics of Psittacula euparia (Parrot)
+General Characteristics of Psittacula eupatria

 • Commonly called as Indian parakeet or parrot.